engrit-illinois/Remove-LocalUserProfiles/README.md

 1. Download `Remove-LocalUserProfiles.psm1`
 2. Import it as a module: `Import-Module "c:\path\to\Remove-LocalUserProfiles.psm1"`
 3. Run it using the parameters documented below
-- e.g. `Remove-LocalUserProfiles -DeleteProfilesOlderThan 10 -TimeoutMins 55 -ExcludedUsers "netid1","netid2"`
+- e.g. `Remove-LocalUserProfiles -DeleteProfilesOlderThan 10 -TimeoutMins 55 -ExcludeUsers "netid1","netid2"`

 # Parameters